 - Ensure that you fully understand all of your documents

-Get professional advice.
-Of course, this list is far from exhaustive, and you may have unique planning concerns not covered here.
-As you prepare for the coming year, please feel free to reach out to us to discuss the financial issues and deadlines that are most relevant to you.
+Remember to get a jump on planning now so you don’t find yourself scrambling at year-end.
+Although this list offers a good starting point, you may have unique planning concerns.
+As you get ready for the year ahead, please feel free to reach out to us to talk through the issues and deadlines that are most relevant to you.

 This material has been provided for general informational purposes only and does not constitute either tax or legal advice.
 Although we go to great lengths to make sure our information is accurate and useful, we recommend you consult a tax preparer, professional tax advisor, or lawyer.